gwbres/kernel-diffpatch/README.md

 I personnaly use this script with Analog Devices's fork, which is usually merged into Xilinx's kernel.

-As an example, the makefile is set to
+As an example, the remote repo is set to
-Analog Devices's repo and we generate a couple of patches to embed some of their custom drivers.
+Analog Devices's kernel, and we generate a couple of patches to embed some of their custom drivers.

 This assumes you have a local linux kernel `diff` with, specificed with `--repo /foo/bar`.
 You can control the source repo, containing custom content with `--url https://foo/bar`.